What I do and why I do it

 As an art historian I’m a passionate amateur, and I write for other passionate amateurs.
 I love looking at art, and thinking about art, and helping other people have a blast looking at it, too.

-My Kindle book Innovators in Sculpture is a jargon-free overview that focuses on eleven innovations that gave artists greater power to make viewers stop, look, and think about sculptures.
-I also offer a tour that covers the same material (about 5,000 years) in two hours.
+- Innovators in Painting, the companion to Innovators in Sculpture, is a jargon-free overview that focuses on innovations that gave artists greater power to make viewers stop, look, and think about paintings.

 Outdoor sculpture in New York City